LifeBogger presents the Full Story of a football Legend best known by the Nickname; ‘El Mimo’.

 Henry’s interest in movies is not just restricted to watching them on the big screen.
 The French footballer has also starred in a few films.

 Apart from the Goal movie series, the Frenchman has also featured in Entourage, the movie version of the famous TV show.

 Henry has also been a part of documentaries like The Referee, Substitute and 1:1 Thierry Henry, all of which are based on football in one way or another.

 Henry is good with his feet, not just when it comes to football but on the dance floor as well.

 The player has often shown his moves on the football field in various hilarious ways.
 Henry totally fits the Caribbean stereotype and absolutely loves dancing.

 In his biography, Lonely at the Top, the Frenchman revealed that after the World Cup win in 1998, he and the other French players danced through the night on a makeshift dance floor with the World Cup trophy in between while he improvised some great Russian dance steps.

 Arsenal Football Club has today honoured a trio of Club legends by unveiling three statues outside Emirates Stadium.

-That of Thierry Henry have was commemorated in bronze.
-This was made at Arsenal’s 125th anniversary celebrations.
+That of Thierry Henry was commemorated in bronze.
+This was made at Arsenal’s 125th-anniversary celebration.